Fertility treatments provide hope for breast cancer patients wanting kids

 Although, doctors did say Grandjean’s case is complex.

-“We had a narrow timeline as to when she had to start chemotherapy,” Kondapali said.
-“We also had a hormone sensitive cancer, and many of the medications I give to stimulate the ovaries to do egg-freezing or even make embryos is with hormones, so we had to keep that in mind,” Kondapali said.
+“We had a narrow timeline as to when she had to start chemotherapy,” Kondapalli said.
+“We also had a hormone sensitive cancer, and many of the medications I give to stimulate the ovaries to do egg-freezing or even make embryos is with hormones, so we had to keep that in mind,” Kondapalli said.
 “But we were able to address all of those in a timely fashion.”

 Grandjean now has three embryos to use when she is done fighting breast cancer.
 While the couple knows there is no guarantee the fertility preservation will work, they can’t help but be hopeful.